wp-plugins/app-store-assistant/readme.txt

 You can also add a shortcode to a Private page and have your own quick search function.
 Searches for iOS or Mac apps.
 Displays the shortcode already filled out.

 You can also Donate to fund the development of this plugin at <http://theiphoneappslist.com/donate/>

+Please let us know of any features you would like added or bugs that need squashing in the Wordpress fourms <http://wordpress.org/tags/app-store-assistant?forum_id=10>

 == Installation ==